Can One Use Expired Savlon, Dettol, Or Any Antiseptic To Clean The Floor?

 Can One Use Savlon Cream On The Skin After Expiry?

-Savlon antiseptic cream is used during first aids and in cases of other skin problems such as minor burns, spots, insect stings, cuts, and grazes.
+Savlon antiseptic cream is used during first aid and in cases of other skin problems such as minor burns, spots, insect stings, cuts, and grazes.
 Some doctors recommend using savlon cream to treat skin injuries as soon as possible to help reduce the risks of an infection.
 However, one should not use expired savlon to treat an open wound such as grazes and burns.
 Savlon creams expire twelve months after opening and should be disposed of as recommended by the manufacturers.

 Some chemicals may be harmful when used after expiry, which may cause more serious health effects.
 However, instead of disposing of it, it would do one no harm when used for purposes other than the skin.
 For example, expired savlon can be used on door hinges to reduce friction and noise.
-It can also be used to clean house floor and surfaces.
+It can also be used to clean house floors and surfaces.

 Does Dettol Expire?

 Most expiry dates are based on high tolerances that a manufacturing company has tested.
-They test how safe and viril a product can be after packaging.
-For example, a Dettol packaging can be labeled to expire two years from the manufacturing date, but in the real sense, it may still be good for use in 3 to 4 years.
+They test how safe and viral a product can be after packaging.
+For example, Dettol packaging can be labeled to expire two years from the manufacturing date, but in the real sense, it may still be good for use in 3 to 4 years.
 These years may not have been tested and cannot be certified for use.

 Dettol cans clearly state that one should not use them after expiry.
 It is not the best decision but you can choose to use it moderately for cleaning after expiry.
 It is better to use the gently outdated one and to dispose of it when it has expired for more than five years.